adnan-sami-dev/Gas-Prices-vs-GDP-per-capita/README.md

 ### 4. Editing the Final Table and Including Gas Price Differences :

 Now that I had a table with gas prices and GDP per capita in both CAD and original currencies, all I needed to do was join the currency codes to the table and calculate gas price differences of each country relative to Canada.

 While I joined currency codes, I noticed some countries had a 0 GDP per capita and that was absurd so I removed such values to get a more meaningful table.
+I also dropped any irrelevant columns such as currency names (since I had a column dedicated to currency cides) and so on.
+And since my GDP per capita numbers had many zeroe converted them to be in tens of thousands of dollars, so that my graphs would look more clean.

 Finally, I subtracted each country's gas price per gallon in CAD from Canada's and added the price difference column to make the final version of my table.

+## Visualisation :

+I made two visualisations for my data:

+* a bar chart to show the petrol price differences between Canada and other countries in my data using the *barh* method: